nanoc/nanoc.app/content/doc/filters.md

 For details on compilation rules, see the <%= link_to_id('/doc/rules.*') %> reference page.

-nanoc comes with a handful of filters.
-Check out the [filters reference](/doc/reference/filters/) for a list of filters bundled with nanoc.
+Nanoc comes with a handful of filters.
+Check out the [filters reference](/doc/reference/filters/) for a list of filters bundled with Nanoc.

 Writing filters
 ---------------

 Filters are classes that inherit from `Nanoc::Filter`.
 Writing custom filters is done by subclassing this class and overriding the `#run` method, which is responsible for transforming the content.

-Here is an example (textual) filter that replaces any occurrences of “nanoc sucks” by “nanoc rocks”:
+Here is an example (textual) filter that replaces any occurrences of “Nanoc sucks” by “Nanoc rocks”:

     #!ruby
     class CensorFilter < Nanoc::Filter
       identifier :censor

       def run(content, params = {})
-        content.gsub('nanoc sucks', 'nanoc rocks')
+        content.gsub('Nanoc sucks', 'Nanoc rocks')
       end
     end